sulfur321/Project-1-UTCyberSecurity/README.md

 ```
 - Update the hosts file to include webserver and elk
 - Edit hosts file to update and to make Ansible run the playbook on a specific machine, and specify which machine to install the ELK server on versus which to install Filebeat.
-- Copy of the hosts file is also here:
+- Copy of the hosts file is also here: hosts
 ```
 $ cd /etc/ansible
 $ cat > hosts <<EOF